 Slave Wrecks Project

-SWP and partners DWP interns and researchers measuring submerged artifacts in Key Biscayne, Florida (2022)
+Slave Wrecks Project partners, Diving with a Purpose interns and researchers measuring submerged artifacts in Key Biscayne, Florida (2022).

 The Slave Wrecks Project (SWP) is a groundbreaking initiative hosted by George Washington University and the Smithsonian National Museum of African American History and Culture.